About the ACMG Evidence-Based Guidelines Program

 The Evidence Based Guidelines (EBG) Program is an important joint effort between the ACMG

-and Genomics (ACMG).
+Foundation and ACMG.
 The EBG Program develops unbiased guidelines in medical genetics and

 genomics and provides a solid evidence base to demonstrate the clinical utility of genetic or genomic